-Figure 11.1: Draw maps, leave blanks
+Figure 2: Draw maps, leave blanks

-This map will let everyone know roughly where their character is positioned.
+their character is positioned.
 You don't always need this visual aid, but Sarukkan's Chamber is a tutorial, so it's good to have some practice.

 When you draw out a map of an environment like this, be very loose and fast.
 Leave blanks.
 Rely on the imagination of the players to fill in the details unless there's something whose position is important to draw.